Treatment Advocacy Center: Areas of focus

+Funding

+Donors to the Treatment Advocacy Center include David Baszucki and National Life Group.

 Controversy

-TAC's major focus on legally mandated treatment is opposed by other advocacy groups.
-The Bazelon Center for Mental Health Law in a statement on forced treatment states "[n]ot only is forced treatment a serious rights violation, it is counterproductive.
+Advocates for mental health have criticized TAC for endorsing coercion and forced treatment.
+TAC's major focus on court-ordered treatment is opposed by some other advocacy groups.
+The Bazelon Center for Mental Health Law in a statement on forced treatment states "not only is forced treatment a serious rights violation, it is counterproductive.
 Fear of being deprived of autonomy discourages people from seeking care.
 Coercion undermines therapeutic relationships and long-term treatment."
-Daniel Fischer, founder of National Coalition for Mental Health Recovery, described outpatient commitment as a "a slippery slope" back to the kind of mass institutionalization seen in the 1940s and '50s".
+Daniel Fischer, founder of National Coalition for Mental Health Recovery, described outpatient commitment as "a slippery slope" back to the kind of mass institutionalization seen in the 1940s and '50s".